Ochil Hills

 The extent of the Ochils is not well-defined but by some definitions continues to include the hills of north Fife.

 Historically, the hills, combined with the town's site at the lowest bridging-point on the River Forth, led to Stirling's importance as a main gateway to the Highlands.
 They also acted as a boundary with Fife.
 Castle Campbell was built at the head of Dollar Glen in the late 15th century (an earlier castle on the site had been called "Castle Gloom") mainly as a very visible symbol of the Campbell domination of the area.
 Sheriffmuir, the site of the 1715 battle of the Jacobite rising, is on the northern slopes of the hills.
 In the early Industrial Revolution, several mill towns such as Tillicoultry, Alva and Menstrie (the Hillfoots Villages) grew up in the shadow of the Ochils to tap the water power.
 Some of the mills are open today as museums.

 Blairdenon Hill was the site of one of the Beacons of Dissent during the G8 protests in July 2005.

 Etymology

 The name Ochil, recorded as Okhel in the 13th Century, is of Pictish origin.
 The name may involve *ogel meaning, "a ridge".
-It is less likely that the name involves the adjective *uchel meaning "high, tall" (c.f.
-Welsh uchel).
+It is less likely that the name involves the adjective *uchel meaning "high, tall" (cf. Welsh uchel).